Your Donations Make a Difference!

 Be creative, the more creative the idea the more publicity and the more money that could be potentially raised for our great cause.
 Get your little ones involved and think about sponsored events such as a sponsored swim, toddle, run, walk or ask the school to organise a play or concert and the proceeds could go to AS UK.
 The local community could get involved by organising a car boot sale, summer fete, coffee morning or an evening dance event.
 For the grown ups, get creative by baking cakes to sell at work or organise a pub quiz or a murder mystery evening or a speed dating evening!
 The possibilities are endless… and don’t forget to take lots of photos of your event for our newsletter and website.
 These could also be sent to your local newspaper to raise awareness of Alström Syndrome and the work of the charity.

-This grant will enable AS UK to purchase trikes and tandems for children around the UK so that they can get out and about and experience the joy of cycling.
-This will encourage the children to exercise in a fun way and get the family interacting together.
+A funding grant from Sport England has enabled AS UK to purchase trikes and tandems for those affected around the UK so that they can get out and about and experience the joy of cycling.
+We hope this will encourage families to exercise in a fun way and get the family interacting together.
 AS UK will help and encourage our families’ to find bike clubs in their local area so that they can participate in group rides around the Country.

 The equipment will always belong to Alström Syndrome UK and therefore can be transferred to other families when they have finished using the equipment, so more families can have full use of the equipment.